Gum-Joe/jakhu-runner/README.md

   * `export BOSS_WORKER_NAME=<name of the worker you are using>`
   * `export BOSS_APP_NAME=<name of the web-app you want to run>`
-  * `export BOSS_WEB_DIR=<absolute dir where the web-app you want to run is located>` For example:
+  * `export BOSS_WEB_DIR=<absolute dir where the web-app you want to run is located>`

+For example:
   * `export BOSS_WORKER_NAME=foobar`
   * `export BOSS_APP_NAME=foo`
   * `export BOSS_WEB_DIR=$PWD/bar`

-Then, to get started, run `bin/bossrun`
+Then, to get started, run `bin/bossrun start`

-# Deploy into a vagrant box
+# Using out Vagrant box
   * `vagrant up && vagrant ssh`

-In the vagrant shell:
+Then, in the vagrant shell:
   * `source /vagrant/vagrantvars.sh && /vagrant/bin/bossrun start`